-Sulphur Trioxide, Methyl Methacrylate, Caprolactam and Glacial Acetic Acid are some other chemicals which do not react chemically with the PTFE, but which can be absorbed and transmitted through the PTFE liner tube wall - please consult Aflex Hose for the optimum solution with these chemicals.
+Sulphur Trioxide, Methyl Methacrylate, Caprolactam and Glacial Acetic Acid are some other chemicals which can be absorbed and transmitted through the PTFE liner tube wall.

 Generally, however, as a hydrophobic (non-wetting) material, PTFE is very resistant to the absorption of chemicals.
 In some cases, PTFE has superior resistance to diffusion, for example to the diffusion of automotive fuels, in comparison with all other plastics and rubbers.